How Many Days is Right? Setting Your Work From Home Policy

-When it comes to choosing the days your staff works in the office, your employees may want to choose their days but that could prove troublesome.
+When it comes to choosing the days your staff works in the office, your employees may want to choose their days.
+But that could prove troublesome.
 After all, everyone may want to work from home on Mondays and Fridays.
-But the reality is your client needs, court schedule and business processes should dictate what days your team is in-office.
+But the reality is that client needs, court schedules and business processes should dictate which days your team is in-office.

 For instance, if your firm routinely tries cases in court, your team likely needs to be in-office on Mondays to touch base and address any last-minute motions.
-(If you use legal practice management like Smokeball, your client files and court documents are already tied to the related matter, alleviating any last-minute scrambling.)
+(If you use case management software like Smokeball, your client files and court documents are already tied to the related matter, alleviating any last-minute scrambling.)